Adoration 4 Adventure’s local guide for visitors to Brisbane, Queensland, Australia.

 Home to the Wheel of Brisbane and “Brisbane” sign, it provides spectacular views of the Brisbane CBD and casino.
 There are also free walking tours available in South Bank.

 Close by is the Queensland Museum, Queensland Art Gallery, and Queensland Gallery of Modern Art (GoMA), all free for general admission (entry fees may apply to certain exhibits at GoMA).
 The Science Centre is a fun place to take kids and Queensland Performing Arts Centre features world-class musicals, plays, and ballet.

 Eating and drinking

-There are a number of hostels within Brisbane City, Fortitude Valley and West End, so you can choose your accommodation based on the area you prefer as they all have a distinct feel and atmosphere.
+There are a number of hostels in Brisbane City, Fortitude Valley, and West End, so you can choose your accommodation based on the area you prefer as they all have a distinct feel and atmosphere.